Joe Biden selects Kamala Harris as presidential running mate: reports | DW | 11.08.2020

-Joe Biden has named California Seneator Kamala Harris as his running mate.
-She is the first black woman to ever run on a major presidential ticket in the US.
+Joe Biden has named California Senator Kamala Harris as his running mate.
+She is the first Black woman to ever run on a major presidential ticket in the US.

 "I have the great honor to announce that I've picked Kamala Harris — a fearless fighter for the little guy, and one of the country’s finest public servants — as my running mate."